Dağlı Castle: Geography

 The castle is around Dağlı Village of Erdemli District at 36°42′23″N 34°15′18″E. The distance between Erdemli and the village is 17 km and the distance between the castle and Mersin is 52 km.
-Although there is a vehicle road to the village, there is no road from the village to castle.
+Although there is a vehicle road to the village, there is no road from the village to the castle.
 Although a short portion of ancient castle road survives, the castle is accessible only through walking and partial climbing from the village.
 The elevation of the village is 510 m, the elevation of the castle is over 900 m, and the total walking track is about 2 km.

 History

-The castle was built during the Roman Empire.
-But it was used during the Byzantine Empire and the Armenian Kingdom of Cilicia.
+The castle was built during the Roman Empire and later used by the Byzantine Empire and the Armenian Kingdom of Cilicia.
 It probably controlled ancient and medieval caravan routes.